sathya119/sathya119.github.io/content/Student/index.md

 >I am enrolled in a Masters course that covers Particles, Strings and Cosmology in Durham University at Durham, United Kingdom.
 And yes, I study hardly (yes I meant it the way you thought).

-I write my academic notes in [[My Journey with Physics|My Journey with Physics]] and also some other random jazz about my, well as the title suggests, Journey with Physics :P
+I write my academic notes in [[Student/My Journey with Physics/index|My Journey with Physics]] and also some other random jazz about my, well as the title suggests, Journey with Physics :P

 > I am also a student of Neuroscience at Harvard University (I attend online) which I am trying to balance alongside my degree at Durham University.